-It was determined by a review of the findings for Week 15 that some of the estimates for Week 1 were outliers in the sense that they were either significantly higher or significantly lower than the average over the first 10 weeks of 2020.
+It was determined by a review of the findings this past week that some of the estimates for Week 1 were outliers in the sense that they were either significantly higher or significantly lower than the average over the first 10 weeks of 2020.
 It was determined that the average over the ten weeks itself would be a much better "Week 1" comparison.
 For this reason, the original Week 1 (represented by a value of 1 in the charts) has been adjusted to be the average over the first 10 weeks of 2020, i.e., the weeks before the COVID advisories were issued.
-We feel that the results given in this report are an improvement over those prior to Week 15, and we will continue to attempt to improve the information presented in any way that comes to our attention.
+We feel that the results given in this report are an improvement over those in previous reports, and we will continue to attempt to improve the information presented in any way that comes to our attention.

 All cases where the "Week 1" base has been changed are given in Table 1 below.
 Although several of these now are not close approximations to the original Week 1 values, we will still for consistency call them "Week 1."
 So think of the Week 1 crash number as the closest number that we could derive that approximates the crash levels of the various crash types prior to the COVID quarantine actions.
 The questions to be answered relate to how the various types of crashes were reduced (or increased) with the decline in traffic after Week 1.
 This is given in each of the charts by Weeks 2, 3, ...
-16, the last of which is the week of June 17-23, 2020.
+15, the last of which is June 10 through June 16, 2020.

-There are many things being written at this time regarding traffic ramifications of the COVID-19 virus.
-If this report contradicts any of those reported findings, this should not infer that either this or other sources are incorrect.
+There are many things being written at this time regarding ramifications of the COVID-19 virus.
+If this report contradicts any of those reported findings, this should not infer that other sources are incorrect.
 They are most likely based on different data sources, which could vary considerably from state to state.
-The data source for the results in this report are Alabama crashes as reported by eCrash, and thus the results obtained have their most direct application within the state of Alabama.
+The data source for the results in this report are Alabama crashes as reported by eCrash, and thus the results obtained should only be applied directly within the state of Alabama.
 See credit at end of this section.

 How can metrics of extremely different values (e.g., all crashes and bicycle crashes) be compared on the same chart?
 The answer is that the number of crashes for each are not being compared.
-What is being compared are the proportions by which the metric increased or decreased in the weeks following the initiation of COVID quarantine guidance.
+What is being compared are the proportions by which the metric increased or decreased in the weeks following initiation of the COVID quarantine.
 These proportions (e.g., 0.9, 0.8, 1.2, etc.) are given on the Y axis.
-Week 1 is the name we are giving to the baseline average chosen to gauge relative increases and decreases in the various types of crashes.
-"Week 1" represents crash frequency (of various types) under normal (pre-COVID) conditions.
+Week 1 is the name we are giving to the baseline week chosen to gauge increases and decreases from the average in the various types of crashes.
+It is considered representative of crash frequency (of various types) under normal (pre-COVID) conditions.